 Gently fold these ingredients into the eggs over low heat for 30 seconds or so just to heat the ingredients through.

-These were my finished eggs!
+These were my finished Smoked Salmon Scrambled Eggs!

 I served these guys with a sprinkle of salt and pepper, extra scallions, and capers with lots of toast!